Microglia Makeover: How Exercise Rejuvenates Brain Cells to Fight Cognitive Decline

 Future Research Directions

-Scientists continue to explore:
+Scientists continue investigating:

 Gender-specific responses to exercise